 - 1/2 cup honey or pure maple syrup to make vegan

 - 3 cups quick-cooking oats see recipe notes to make your own

 - 1/2 cup chopped dark chocolate or dark chocolate chips

-- Line a baking sheet with parchment paper, wax paper, or a silpat mat.
-Set aside.
+- Line a large baking sheet with parchment paper or wax paper.
+Keep it handy.